OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 time period is stored in S_CONSTANT as DEF_ACTIVE_MONITOR_WELL.
 Only those loctions that have the number of water levels greater than DEF_WL_COUNT will be processed.

+#### V_SYS_MARK_ACTIVE_PGMN

+For PGMN locations, this view examines its associated temporal data (summarized in D_INTERVAL_SUMMARY) to determine whether it has been updated within a specified time period, marking it active or inactive (through LOC_STATUS_CODE) .
+The default time period is stored in S_CONSTANT as DEF_ACTIVE_PGMN_WELL.
+Only those locations that have the number of water levels greater than DEF_WL_COUNT will be processed.

 #### V_SYS_MARK_ACTIVE_PTTW